codesandbox/codesandbox-client/packages/homepage/content/changelog/3-6-2/index.md

 - We now show the reason why an import has failed rather than just the error code
 - Fixed-up an error message when opening markdown files
-- We added a button when viewing previews fullscreen to protect folks from phishing attempts
 - Fixed bundler issues resolving Sass imports and importing CSS from npm dependencies
 - We now show the anonymous sandbox limit error if it’s reached when forking